-- 1 tbsp dried chilli flakes (or to taste)
+- 1 Tablespoon dried chilli flakes (or to taste)

 - 1 brown onion (approx 80g)

-- Pistachios, almonds or other nuts of choice, toasted BUY
+- almonds pistachios, or other nuts of choice, toasted BUY

-Place cinnamon, coriander, chili flakes and salt into Thermo bowl and mill 5 sec/speed 10.
+Place cinnamon, coriander, chilli flakes and salt into Thermomix bowl and mill 5 sec/speed 10.

-Add garlic, eschalots, onion, ginger and EVOO and chop for 2 sec/speed 6.
-Saute 8 min/Varoma/speed 2.
+Add garlic, onions, ginger and EVOO and chop for 2 sec/speed 6.
+Sauté 8 min/Varoma/speed 2.

 Preheat oven to fan forced 200ºC.

-Pour chicken mixture into large oven proof dish and stir through water, rice, currants, bay leaves, cardamom seeds and saffron threads.
+Place chicken fillets into the base of a large baking dish with a lid.
+Pour aromatics mixture on top and stir through water, rice, currants, bay leaves, cardamom seeds and saffron threads.
 Cover and bake for 1 hour.